perfsonar/perfsonar-dev-tools/README.md

    commits should not be added to the current branch.

 ### close-release
+- Takes a VERSION as parameter
+- Work in a temporary directory
 - Loop on all repos/projects
   - Clone repo
   - Call `close-branch`

 ### close-branch
-- Call `create-next-versions`
+- Call `create-next-versions` to make sure the next version branch is existing
+- Loop on all `next-versions`
+  - Call `merge-repo-forward` to merge the closing branch to the `next-versions`
+  - Git **push** the merged forward `next-versions` branch if successful
-- Add a BRANCH-CLOSED file to the repo (used by the git-hooks hereabove)
+- Add a `BRANCH-CLOSED` file to the repo (used by the git-hooks hereabove)
 - Do a git commit and a **push**

 #### Usage Examples